Why you should Consider an Irish Holding Company

 - The transfer pricing legislation is limited

-- And, there is no dividend withholding tax on payments made to individual shareholders that reside in either an EU or double tax treaty country.
+- And, there is no dividend withholding tax on payments made to individual shareholders that reside in either an EU or a double tax treaty country.

 Develop your ideas securely